geoadmin/mf-swissguesser/README.md

 storymap5$ npm install

 This will install Grunt and Bower automatically.
+However, it is recommended that they are installed globally:

+# npm install -g grunt-cli bower

+Run this command as root to use system-wide, or use the [nave.sh](https://github.com/isaacs/nave) utility for your local user.

+For generating documentation, the [Pygments](http://pygments.org/) utility is required, which can be installed as indicated [on the website](http://pygments.org/download/) or on Ubuntu/Debian systems as follows:

+# sudo apt-get install python-pygments

 ## Preparing data